-Mr. Taber holds a CIPP-US certification, a non-legal certification provided by the IAPP for information privacy professionals.
-He is AV rated by Martindale-Hubbell and has been named a Mid-South Rising Star by Super Lawyers since 2012.
+He authored the book Electronic Discovery in Tennessee: Rules, Case Law and Distinctions, which has been used as a textbook at certain Tennessee law schools.
+Russell regularly speaks on issues at the intersection of law and technology.
+He holds a CIPP-US certification, a non-legal certification provided by the IAPP for information privacy professionals.
+He is AV Preeminent® rated by Martindale-Hubbell and has been named a Mid-South Rising Star by Super Lawyers since 2012.

-Prior to joining Riley Warnock & Jacobson, PLC, Mr. Taber served as a law clerk for the Honorable Gilbert S. Merritt Jr. of the United States Court of Appeals for the Sixth Circuit.
-Mr. Taber graduated from Vanderbilt University Law School, where he served on the Vanderbilt Law Review and was a member of the Order of the Coif and the Moot Court Board.
-He also graduated Phi Beta Kappa from Georgetown University with a B. A. degree.
+Prior to joining Riley Warnock & Jacobson, PLC more than a decade ago, Russell served as a law clerk for the Honorable Gilbert S. Merritt Jr. of the United States Court of Appeals for the Sixth Circuit.
+Russell graduated from Vanderbilt University Law School, where he was a member of the Vanderbilt Law Review, the Order of the Coif, and the Moot Court Board.
+He graduated Phi Beta Kappa from Georgetown University with a B. A. degree.

 Publications and Speaking Engagements:

 - Author - Electronic Discovery in Tennessee: Rules, Case Law and Distinctions.

 - Presenter - Hot eDiscovery Issues Facing Law Firms, Association of Legal Administrators, Nashville Chapter (May 17, 2017).

 - Presenter - Email, Social Media, Texts, and Video: How to Find and Use Electronic Evidence to Win Your Case, Tennessee Attorneys Memo Webinar (Apr.
 20, 2017).